Signolteam/coding-challenges/README.md

 pip install -r requirements.txt
 ```

 **Step 4**: Run on a separate terminal tailwind to make it beautiful.
+You don't need to leave the connection open if you don't want browser hot reload on every CSS change.
 ```bash
 python manage.py tailwind start
 ```